dr-guangtou/daily_astroph/astroph-1806.md

 ## June 17:

 #### [The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341](https://arxiv.org/abs/1806.05676)
+    * Discover new, nearby, and massive galaxy clusters that were incorrectly identified as isolated point sources in the ROSAT All-Sky Survey.
+    * The presence of a relaxed X-ray morphology, a central temperature drop, and a central cooling time around 400 Myr points to it being a strong cool-core cluster.
+    * We see weak evidence of localized excess entropy at a radius of 200 kpc which, if real, could imply a recent (∼180 Myr) energetic outburst in the core that has risen buoyantly to a larger radius
+    * 如果不是中心点源太亮，应该是可以被认证为cluster的，可能要在未来的X-ray巡天里考虑这个
+    - There are only four known examples of galaxy clusters hosting central quasars: H1821+643 (Russell et al. 2010), 3C 186 (Siemiginowska et al. 2005, 2010), IRAS 09104+4109 (O’Sullivan et al. 2012), and the Phoenix cluster (McDonald et al. 2012).

 #### [Instability of Supersonic Cold Streams Feeding Galaxies III: Kelvin-Helmholtz Instability in Three Dimensions](https://arxiv.org/abs/1806.05677)
+    * For streams that are subsonic or transonic with respect to the halo sound speed, the instability in 3D is qualitatively similar to that in 2D, except that it progresses at a faster pace
+    * For supersonic streams, the instability grows much faster in 3D and it can be qualitatively different due to 3D azimuthal modes
+    * Contrary to the 2D estimates, we find that in 3D the KHI can lead to significant stream deceleration and energy dissipation.
+    * 这些耗散的能量可以power LAB

 #### [The formation and assembly history of the Milky Way revealed by its globular cluster population](https://arxiv.org/abs/1806.05680)